Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Compare RatesStart Now →

-What’s the number of fatalities by person type?
+Number of fatalities by person type

 According to the NHSTA, the type of person most likely to become a traffic fatality statistic in Minnesota is a person traveling in a passenger car.

-In just 2017 alone 124 people died in these types of accidents.
+In just 2017 alone, 124 people died in these types of accidents.

 Most traffic fatalities are also white-non-Hispanics.
-NHSTA also reported that 51 white non-Hispanic non-occupants were also killed in 2016 as a result of a vehicle-involved crash.
+NHSTA also reported that 51 white non-Hispanic non-occupants were killed in 2016 as a result of a vehicle-involved crash.

 You can help keep these numbers low by driving defensively and keeping your eyes open for pedestrians, cyclists, and everyone else that you share the road with.

 We have already discussed how concerned the North Star State is with speeding.
-The NHSTA is also concerned which is why it has collected its own data set on the impacts of speeding and the rates of traffic fatalities.
+The NHSTA is also concerned, which is why it has collected its own data set on the impacts of speeding and the rates of traffic fatalities.

 Take a look at the table below to find out how your county stacks up against others in Minnesota when it comes to the five-year trend for speeding fatalities.